adobe/aem-core-cif-components/ui.apps/src/main/content/jcr_root/apps/venia/components/commerce/productlist/v1/productlist/README.md

 ### Use Object
 The Product List component uses the `com.adobe.cq.commerce.core.components.models.productlist.ProductList` Sling model as its Use-object.

+### Selectors & Request Parameters
+This component is targeted for a category page listing products of a category.
+1. The category identifier is retrieved form the first URL selector.
+2. `page` optional parameter to control the page cursor, default = 1

 ### Component Policy Configuration Properties
 The following configuration properties are used: